FDTD

 Field Profiles

-In the full field plots, it is possible to see that a coarse mesh without subpixel averaging presents field leakage as the mode propagates thorugh the bend.
-It gets reduces as we add the subpixel averaging.
-Increasing the subpixel averaging can provide similar results to those of almost halfing the space step.
+In the full field plots, it is possible to see that a coarse mesh without subpixel averaging presents field leakage as the mode propagates through the bend.
+It gets reduced as we add the subpixel averaging.
+Increasing the subpixel averaging can provide similar results to those of almost halving the space step.

 Zoomed Field Profiles: